jaeyo03/PoisngOttae/README.md

 - You can view and edit the personal information you filled out when you signed up.
 - You can log out by pressing the 'Logout' button.
 - You can view your previous pose analysis results on your My Page.

+### ChatBot
+- User can ask information about chicken breast or anything user want.
+It takes the text that the user entered and passes it to the KoGPT API, receives API responses and displays it on the UI.